 - Dark Chocolate Peanut Clusters | Use your favorite dark chocolate to make this easy chocolate peanut candy.

 - Use different nuts!
 Pecans, cashews, hazelnuts, macadamias and almonds would all be absolutely delicious here.

 Valentine’s Day Slow Cooker Peanut Clusters

 I dressed some of mine up by scooping them into silicone heart shaped molds, for a fun and easy Valentine’s day chocolate.
 Use other silicone shaped molds for various holidays and change your sprinkles to match.

 Recipe for Sugar Free Peanut Clusters

-Lily’s are also sugar free, so these are great to make for a low-carb, Keto or sugar-free diet.
-Use your favorite sugar free chip combination, I suggest adding 3-4 tablespoons of no-sugar peanut butter in place of peanut butter chips, unless you can find sugar-free!
+Lily’s are also sugar-free, so these are great to make for a low-carb, Keto or sugar-free diet.
+Use your favorite sugar-free chip combination, I suggest adding 3-4 tablespoons of no-sugar peanut butter instead of peanut butter chips, unless you can find sugar-free!

 Frequently Asked Questions